AdobeDocs/campaign.en/help/v8/dev/database-mapping.md

 </schema>
 ```

 The definition of the "companyEmail" name key was extended with the foreign key of the "company" link.
-This key generates a unique index on both fields.